 While this seems personal, it’s not.
 But that still doesn’t mean that this is correct, in terms of how and what book reviews they pull.
 Amazon uses a robotic system, based on several algorithms that they don’t share publicly.
 In prior pieces, I’ve talked about Amazon pulling reviews, and given different reasons such as your social media connections, whether the book was gifted on Amazon, or if the reviewer used a gift card you bought for them.
 All of this and more is why and how these algorithms are spotting potential problems and pulling book reviews.
 So now let’s take a look at a few additional ways, that might be triggering Amazon pulling reviews.

 Amazon’s Disappearing Reviews: It’s Not Just You

 A couple of weeks ago, an author we’re working with discovered that overnight 20 Amazon reviews went missing, but within two days they were all repopulated onto his book page.
 This is Amazon’s (sometimes) glitchy algorithm at work.
 And it’s a problem for product vendors, service vendors — quite literally anyone with a product, service, or book on Amazon is dealing with disappearing reviews right now.
-In a minute, we’ll look at what you can do to protect yourself!
+So I’ll also address what you can do to protect yourself!